johann-solo/om-go/site/content/blog/2017-03-07-coconut-curry-fish.md

 date: "2017-03-07 7:30:35 -0400"
 author: Joanne
 permalink: coconut-curry-fish
-image: MAR2017/coconut_curry_fish_1.jpg
+thumbnail: /img/MAR2017/coconut_curry_fish_1.jpg
-categories: blog
+categories: mains
-tags:
+tags: seafood
-  - food
-excerpt: "<p>A rich, creamy, bursting-with-flavour-30min-meal</p>"
+excerpt: A rich, creamy, bursting-with-flavour-30min-meal
 ---

 How has everyone's week been going so far?
 I had a busy start right from the get go but that is not anything new.
 Sundays to Tuesdays are literally my busiest days of the week.
 Once Tuesday is over I feel like I can breathe again!
 Tonight I'm doing some organising and tweaking of my blogging schedule and calendar and of course writing this post.
 You see I should have been doing this while we were on our little two day retreat last week but instead I decided to catch up on sleep on those days.
 It was much needed and I don't feel an ounce of guilt.
 That's why I'm doing it today and through the week.
 As I look at my planner and photos I'm realising I have a lot of things to share and I'm exited to do so.
 There's a few recipes and blog posts pending and coming soon as well as lots of upcoming recipes and photo shoots.
 Can't wait!